-Jaroslav Švelch is a postdoctoral researcher at the University of Bergen and assistant professor at Charles University, Prague.
-He is the author of the upcoming monograph Gaming the Iron Curtain: How Teenagers and Amateurs in Communist Czechoslovakia Claimed the Medium of Computer Games (MIT Press, 2018).
+Jaroslav Švelch is an assistant professor at Charles University, Prague.
+He is the author of the recent monograph Gaming the Iron Curtain: How Teenagers and Amateurs in Communist Czechoslovakia Claimed the Medium of Computer Games (MIT Press, 2018).
 He has published work on history and theory of computer games, on humor in games and social media, and on the Grammar Nazi phenomenon.
 He is currently researching history, theory, and reception of monsters in games.

 - Faculty of Social Sciences, Charles University in Prague – media studies (Ph.D., September 2013).
 Dissertation: The 8-bit “craze”: The Origins of Computer Gaming Culture in Czechoslovakia